RobinTheSprite/vacations/cheese-and-wine/Schedule.md

 # Full Trip Schedule
 This is a day-by-day timeline of the trip for the biking group.
 Each item on the list has a starting and ending city, indicating where we will be traveling to each day.
 This will fill out more and more as trip planning continues.

-**Don't panic!** I know this is a long list of cities.
-It can be shortened by skipping cities or adding a train trip, it all depends on where we want to go.

-Interestingly, [this guy](https://www.bikemap.net/en/r/9617138/#5.46/52.423/6.959) seems to have done a route sort of like ours.

 Incredible [route planner here](https://www.hollandcyclingroutes.com/online-cycle-route-planner)

 1. **May 11th**: Copenhagen